Guard13007/CoreWar/ReadMe.md

 I copied a few programs and compiled pmars and started working on some of my own programs.
 This is a collection of stuffs loosely organized.

-The `pmars` files is a binary compiled on Elementary OS Freya.
+The `pmars` file is a binary compiled on Elementary OS Freya.
 I assume it should work on a Debian system with X11, but I'm not really sure.